asnaqsys/asnaqsys.github.io/manuals/enhancements/logic/program-as-webapi.md

 ### Service Job Class

+#### Job Class for Users
 Under typical scenarios, a migrated application's website defines its main [InteractiveJob](/reference/runtime/qsys-runtime-job-support/interactive-job.html) class in such a way that it invokes an interactive program to communicate with the user.
 The steps taken by this InteractiveJob class, particularly in the implementation of the `ExecuteStartupProgram()` is not conducive to support Web API calls.

+#### Job Class for Web APIs
 What is needed to service API calls is a Job class that invokes not an Interactive Program but that instead calls the `AcceptCommands()` method.
 The steps to setup the Job and the use of the Command class are similar to the steps needed to [call Programs from Non-Display Pages](/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.html), please read the article for background knowledge.

+#### Defining the Job Classes Names
 For a website that serves both Interactive users and API calls it is convenient then to have two Job classes, one for each use case.
-The name of the default (the user's) Job class is defined in the `appsettings.json` file, for example, if the class were called `MyJob`, the appsettings.json would look like this:
+The name of the default (the user's) Job class is defined in the `appsettings.json` file, for example, if the class were called `Acme.ERP.MyJob`, the appsettings.json would look like this:

 ```json
    . . .